-In this essay, I explore an explanation of what consciousness is and what creatures may have it.
-This will be a theoretical framework for an investigation into archaeological records to find evidence of when consciousness arose in evolutionary history.
+In this paper, I intend to explore an explanation of what consciousness is and what creatures may have it.
+This will be a theoretical set up for an investigation into archaeological records to find evidence of when consciousness arose in evolutionary history.
 The archaeological findings may upend contemporary assumptions about when consciousness arose because previous research on the topic has been scarce.
 I take an interdisciplinary cognitive science approach to this question, drawing on insights from philosophy, cognitive archaeology, and linguistics to form a better understanding of consciousness and its history.

-I first clarify in Section I what the issue is in the philosophical debates about consciousness and discuss how cognitive archaeologists understand these issues.
-Then, in Section II, I explain why I choose a theory of consciousness to explore its implications, the higher-order thought (HOT) theory (e.g., Rosenthal 2005; Weisberg 2011).
-Section III describes the basics of HOT theory and addresses a few challenges that HOT theory faces in regard to finding evidence for consciousness in the material record.
-In Section IV, I describe the perspective of Joseph LeDoux (2019), a HOT theorist, regarding when consciousness arose and raise some challenges to his arguments.
-Regarding the archaeological issues, I then create in Section V a model for what we are to expect in the archaeological record as evidence of HOTs.
+I first clarify in Section 2 what the issue is in the philosophical debates about consciousness and discuss how cognitive archaeologists understand these issues.
+Then, in Section 3, I explain why I am choosing a theory of consciousness to explore its implications, the higher-order thought ("HOT") theory (e.g., Rosenthal 2005; Weisberg 2011).
+Section IV describes the basics of HOT theory and addresses a few challenges that HOT theory faces in regard to finding evidence for consciousness in the material record.
+In Section V, I describe the perspective of LeDoux (2019), a HOT theorist, regarding when consciousness arose and raise some challenges to his arguments.
+Regarding the archaeological issues, I then create in Section VI a model for what we are to expect in the archaeological record as evidence of HOTs.
 Finally, I compare the expectations of this theoretical model to already understood archaeological lines of evidence to render a full analysis of the expectations of HOT theory regarding the evolution of consciousness.
 These findings may thus guide cognitive archaeology and other studies of the origins of consciousness in the future.